lolilo/JavascriptEx3/README.md

 ````

-Below that code, are some classes / functions.
-We can ignore this code for now.
-All that you need to know for right now is that these classes are a different way of writing web code and are what handles your AJAX request.
+Below that flask code are some classes.
+All that you need to know to get started is that these classes are a different way of writing web code and will be handling your web requests.

-## APIs!
-APIs!
-APIs!
-This exercise will deviate slightly from the regular workflow.
-We have written the python backend code for you that your todo list app will be intergrating with.
-In the past we've typically have had

-## The assignment
-- add support to make lists, lists can have many items
+Even though we are mixing flask and flask-restful we can run the python app the same way we have run flask apps in the past, `python api.py`.

+Now that we have everything up and running, it's time to start builing our todo list.

+- Instead of doing a regular form submit and page refresh, create a todo list via an ajax post
+- Do the same as above with todo list items
-- add a
+- add the ability to delete a list

 ## Extra Credit
+- remove all page refreshes (ie clicking on the todo list > list of items)
+- make the lists sortable(by id or alphabetically)
 - add support to reorder items in the todo list
-- add bootstrap
+- add bootstrap / styling

+### Notes on testing your api

+cURL is amazing